Paintball: Argentina

 Paintball has been considered an inappropriate game, that promotes violence, by the Parliament of the Province of Buenos Aires.
 The approved law 14,492 (December 2012) regulates its use: it is totally forbidden for children under 16 years old, but can be played with written authorization by the parents, or responsible person in charge, of youths between 16 and 18 years old.
 Originally, the initiative had proposed the total prohibition for players under 21 years old.
 The penalties are also established by law, as 30 days of communitarian work or other modalities.

 Australia

 Paintballing in Australia is controlled by the police in each state, with differing minimum age requirements.
 Players under 18 are required to have a guardian sign a consent form.
 The minimum ages are 12 for South Australia, New South Wales and Western Australia, 15 for Queensland, 16 for Australian Capital Territory and Victoria.
-Previously the minimum age for Victoria was 18, but legislation has recently been introduced to lower the legal age for paintball to 16.
-Both major parties in Victoria have supported the changes.
+The minimum age for Victoria was 18 until it was lowered in 2015, with the support of both major parties.

 To own a paintball marker privately in Australia (outside Tasmania and the Northern Territory) one must hold a valid firearms license endorsed for paintball use.

 In the Northern Territory they are considered a Class C firearm and private ownership is illegal.

 In Western Australia they are considered a Category E(5) miscellaneous weapon.